Registration number 70

 Since the formation of The Friends of TID 164 in 2010, work is ongoing to restore the vessel.

-Update Feb 2020: TID 164 is well cared for at Chatham Historic Dockyard by volunteers of the TID 164 Preservation Trust, and is due to be in steam again during the summer of 2020.
+TID 164 was cared for at Chatham Historic Dockyard by volunteers of the TID 164 Preservation Trust, until December 2023 when work ceased.
+As of July 2024, TID 164 is under new ownership.

 Significance